😐Monthly costs for one person with rent: $1,661 in Abuja versus $1,274 in Cape Town.

 Abuja vs Cape Town: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Abuja and Cape Town?
+What is the total cost difference between living in Abuja and in Cape Town?

 Which city has better-paying jobs?

-On paper, Cape Town earns 902% less.
+On paper, salaries run 862% lower in Cape Town.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Abuja and Cape Town?
+How do apartment prices compare in Abuja and in Cape Town?

 What is the difference in childcare costs between Abuja and Cape Town?